Alir3z4/django-blog-book/chapter_3_make_blogging_happens.md

 Now that we have our Post model ready, we need an interface to **C**reate/**R**ead/**U**pdate/**D**elete (CRUD) as an administrator.

 Django comes with a powerful built-in Admin Framework to build an awesome admin panel right away with creating a simple file called `admin.py`, where we define how our Post model should be available to admin area.

+> One of the most powerful parts of Django is the automatic admin interface.
+It reads metadata from your models to provide a quick, model-centric interface where trusted users can manage content on your site.
+The admin’s recommended use is limited to an organization’s internal management tool.
+It’s not intended for building your entire front end around. -- [The Django admin site](https://docs.djangoproject.com/en/1.10/ref/contrib/admin/#module-django.contrib.admin)

 When we started the `blog` app with `./manage.py startapp blog` it should have created an empty file (`blog/admin.py`) for you.

 Let's define blog `Post` model admin, in `admin.py`.